rhysd/vim-grammarous/README.md

 | `<Plug>(grammarous-remove-error)`        | Remove the error under the cursor                    |
 | `<Plug>(grammarous-disable-rule)`        | Disable the grammar rule under the cursor            |

+### `grammarous` unite.vim source

+If you are [unite.vim](https://github.com/Shougo/unite.vim) user, `grammarous` unite source is available to look and search the error list incrementally.
+To the candidates of the list, you can do the actions which are the same as ones in the info window. (`fixit`, `remove error` and `disable rule`)

 ## Fix examples